frederickaplan/fdh/files/PART1/fdh-1-3.md

 ## Further Reading

-This chapter is largely based on : Kaplan, di Lenardo (2017) Big Data of the Past
+- This chapter is largely based on : Kaplan, di Lenardo (2017) Big Data of the Past

-Simondon
+- Simondon

-Pascal Robert
+- Pascal Robert

-Harmut Rosa
+- Harmut Rosa

+- Bolter J.D., Grusin R. Remediation: Understanding New Media, Cambridge, MA, 2000 MIT Press (p.60)

+Each new medium is justified because it fills a lack or repairs a fault in its predecessor, because it fulfills the unkept promise of an older medium’